The Nedbank Golf Challenge is a European Tour event that takes place at the Gary Player Country Club in Sun City, South Africa.

 |2014||Danny Willett||-18||4 Strokes|

 Gary Player Country Club is far from a one dimensional golf course.
-This week’s winner will need to follow strong drives with excellent approach shots before ensuring they don’t get put off by the lightning fast greens.
+Winners will need to follow strong drives with excellent approach shots before ensuring they don’t get put off by the lightning fast greens.
 As recent renewals have shown, players who get it right can pull away from the field by quite a distance.
 Those who show early promise should be considered for anybody getting involved with each way betting.

 About the Nedbank Golf Challenge